 During the nesting season of the Green Sea and Hawksbill Turtle from around October to January, it is the responsibility of the conservationists to protect and monitor several hundred nests.
 They ensure that the young turtles hatch successfully and safely.
 As a guest on site, and a bit of luck you may have the opportunity to experience one of the true wonders of nature up close, the sight of a female turtle laying her eggs on the shore or small turtles running to the sea after hatching in the moonlight.
 An experience that makes a lasting impression on both children and adults.

 You would like to simply relax and enjoy the beautiful ambience of the Indian Ocean?
-You are looking for a discovery tour where you can explore several islands at once and get different impressions?
+You are looking for a discovery tour, during which you could explore several islands at once and get different impressions?
+Maybe you like our tour sample Seychelles Deluxe.
 You might like to combine a few days of snorkelling and diving on a skippered sailing boat with a stay in a wonderful beach resort?
 You feel like playing a few rounds of golf during a beach holiday or after a safari?
 No matter which of these questions you may have, the Seychelles are the perfect place to do so.

-Be inspired for your journey HERE.
+Be inspired for your journey with our selected beach properties for our Seychelles Beach.
 We are happy to call you to assist you with individual ideas and look forward to being your professional partner for the organisation of your travel arrangements to Africa.

 Republic of Seychelles